nairnavin/practical-nomad-consul/README.md

-# Set up a 3 Tier App using Nomad and Consul
+# Set up a multi-tier Tier App using Nomad and Consul

 ## Why this tutorial?